molivil/vmodem/README.md

 # vmodem
-Virtual Hayes Compatible Modem script for Linux
+The Virtual Hayes Compatible Modem script for Linux